-The first skate spot you should check out is Lloyds which is one of the best that the city has to offer.
-There is a relaxed vibe between all the spots users, whether it be people chilling, people dealing drugs, or people skating and minding their own business, it always seems to be a good session there and you can use the 3 blocks as a big gap, manny pads and also as ledges.
-If you're feeling quick-footed, you can skate it in a line and get technical with it!
+The first skate spot you should check out is Lloyds which is one of the best that the City has to offer.
+There is a relaxed vibe between all the spots users, whether it be people chilling, people dealing drugs, or people skating and minding their own business, it always seems to be a good session there, and you can use the three blocks as a big gap, manny pads and also as ledges.
+So if you're feeling quick-footed, you can skate it in a line and get technical with it!

-Then there’s College Green, this was Paul Alexander’s most favorite spot back in the day and it is still skated by tons of skaters who continue to bring out new video parts where they are mostly killing flat ground.
-There’s something about how cool the scenery looks in the background of the footage which makes it a mandatory flat ground filming spot!
+Then there's College Green, this was Paul Alexander's most favorite spot back in the day, and it is still skated by tons of skaters who continue to bring out new video parts where they are mostly killing flat ground.
+However, there's something about how cool the scenery looks in the background of the footage, which makes it a mandatory flat ground filming spot!

 9. VIENNA, AUSTRIA

-A good reason to be skating in Vienna is the fact you can easily push from spot to spot.
-The city is quite compact and the street terrain is better than average.
+A good reason to be skating in Vienna is that you can easily push from spot to spot.
+The City is relatively compact, and the street terrain is better than average.
 With ease, you can explore multiple spots in a single day.
-However, you do have to keep one thing in mind, as many and as great as the spots are, they can often come with their challenges, whether it be crusty as fuck, or a complete bust altogether.
+However, you do have to keep one thing in mind: as many and as great as the spots are, they can often come with their challenges, whether it be crusty as fuck, or a complete bust altogether.

 People in populated areas do not give you an easy session.
 While arguing with pedestrians or security guards never hurts, it usually doesn't get you to skate the desired spot.

-The same goes for the cops, however, they usually seem pretty relaxed if you stay calm when they approach you.
-There are, however, other spots like the “Donauinsel”, the island in the river, where you can skate, smoke, drink or do whatever hassle-free all day long.
-Donauinsel also is the perfect spot to start your day’s session and get to know some locals, there is where you will see the skate scene’s most elite riders killing it on a daily ‘chill’ sesh.
+The same goes for the cops.
+However, they usually seem pretty relaxed if you stay calm when they approach you.
+There are other spots like Donauinsel, the island in the river, where you can skate, smoke, drink, or do whatever hassle-free all day long.
+Donauinsel also is the perfect spot to start your day's session and get to know some locals; you will see the skate scene's most elite riders killing it on a daily 'chill' sesh.